PratikshaHake/Python/Machine_Learning/Iris Case study/readme.txt

 Iris Case Study
-This application based on supervised machine learning There is one dataset which contains the information about iris flowers like sepal length, sepal width, petal length, petal width etc.
+1.This application based on supervised machine learning 2.There is one dataset which contains the information about iris flowers like sepal length, sepal width, petal length, petal width etc.
-I used multiple classification algorithm to train the data set and predict whether the iris flower is centosa,versicolor or virginica.
+3.I used multiple classification algorithm to train the data set and predict whether the iris flower is centosa,versicolor or virginica.